Applied Industry Sector

 Central system finned cooling and heating coils, air conditioning type, not a part of a matched split system as covered by the unitary small equipment scope, and intended for field installation, and for central station air conditioning units used with but not including means for air circulation.

 Wetted surface dehumidifiers, consisting of a suitable enclosure containing cooling coils, means for liquid spray over the cooling coils, and tank, but without means for air circulation provided as an integral part of the unit.
 The unit may include a recirculating water pump, eliminator plates, and inlet deflectors.

-Energy recovery components and packaged energy recovery ventilation units which employ air-to-air heat exchangers to recover energy from exhaust air for the purpose of pre-conditioning outdoor air prior to supplying the conditioned air to the space, either directly or as a part of an air-conditioning (to include air heating, air cooling, air circulating, air cleaning, humidifying and dehumidifying) system.
-Specifically excluded are parts of products included in the scope of other AHRI product groups.
+Energy recovery packaged ventilation units that employ air-to-air energy recovery ventilation components to recover energy from exhaust air for the purpose of pre-conditioning outdoor air, prior to supplying the conditioned air to the space, either directly or as part of an air conditioning (to include air heating, air cooling, air circulating, air cleaning, humidifying and dehumidifying) system.

 Factory-made encased assemblies consisting of a fan or fans in parallel which may also include other necessary equipment to perform one or more of the functions of circulating, cleaning, heating, cooling, humidifying, dehumidifying, and mixing of air and that have a maximum design external static pressure greater than 1.0 in H2O.
-It does not include units that have a source of mechanical cooling or that have direct expansion coils which are incorporated by the manufacturer in a matched split system air conditioner or as otherwise defined in the product scope definition of other AHRI product sections.
+It does not include units that have a source of mechanical cooling or that have direct expansion coils which are incorporated by the manufacturer in a matched split system air conditioner or as otherwise defined in another AHRI product scope .

 A datacom cooling product is designed for the primary purpose of providing year-round cooling for facilities which are predominantly populated with servers, computers, networking equipment, electronic equipment, storage products and peripherals which may be mission critical.